Today Lisa chats with the disturbing Deb Biancotti on running.

 We fell into the abyss between domain registrars (*shakes fist*), but thanks to the sheer bloodymindedness of the in-house IT Support Badger The Bones Remember Everything is once again troubling the internetz.

-One of the things that has come to
+One of the things that has come to fruition

 Over at This is Horror, Master John Llewellyn Probert, Esq., talks about the perils of poor horror cinema.

 Hello.
 Today The Bloodstained Balcony is taking the form of a public service announcement.
 Its purpose?
-To warn horror fans of the perils of truly terrible horror cinema, a subgenre
+To warn horror fans of the perils of truly terrible horror cinema, a subgenre that

 Art by Rich Sampson